-from: Presidency

-to: Permanent Representatives Committee

-Subject: Draft Conclusions of the Representatives of the Governments of the Member States on common minimum security standards for Member States' national identity cards
+from: General Secretariat of the Council to: the Representatives of the Governments of the Member States Subject: Draft Conclusions of the Representatives of the Governments of the Member States on common minimum security standards for Member States' national identity cards

 - 1. The Hague Programme of 5 November 2004 requested the development of minimum standards for national identity cards.
 In addition, the special Justice and Home Affairs Council of 13 July 2005, called in response to the London bombings, reinforced the need for this work in the following terms: "The Council...calls on Member States to agree common standards for security features and secure issuing procedures for ID cards (December 2005), with detailed standards agreed as soon as possible thereafter." - 2.
-The Article 6 Committee has considered the physical security features of identity cards.
-They have produced interim conclusions; their final conclusions will be issued in due course, in accordance with the remit of the 13 July Justice and Home Affairs Council. - 3.
+The Committee created by Article 6 of Council Regulation (EC) 1683/95 has considered the physical security features of identity cards.
+It has produced interim conclusions; its final conclusions will be issued in due course, in accordance with the remit of the 13 July Justice and Home Affairs Council. - 3.
 In parallel to this work, an ad-hoc group of experts from Member States has considered the security of issuing procedures and has produced conclusions.